Take a deep breath and get started – Yoga for Arthritis could be your key to reduce pain

 Approved yoga styles for RA

-People with rheumatoid arthritis are advised to look for these schools of yoga:
+People with certain types of arthritis are advised to look for these schools of yoga:

 Styles to avoid